 Many homeless youth have endured traumatic family experiences.
 Abuse and abandonment are commonplace.
-They feel forgotten, unloved and unworthy.
-They don’t trust easily.
+They feel forgotten, unloved, and unworthy.
+They don’t trust others easily.
 Through our sustained efforts to forge relationships with them and help restore the bonds of community, we’ve developed a model that helps transitional-age youth off the streets.
 The youth, in turn, provide the inspiration for the volunteer-driven Urban Street Angels movement.
 They are the reason the organization exists today.

-Urban Street Angels and 8 West
+Urban Street Angels

-Since 2008, our volunteers have been walking the streets, the parks and the beaches in our community, providing homeless youth with meals, water, hygiene kits, socks, sleeping bags and backpacks, and referrals to community resources.
-Our goal is to help them establish a foothold that gets them off the streets.
-And we’ve learned that disrupting the pathway to chronic homelessness with innovative, sustainable solutions is the key.
+Since 2008, the volunteers of Urban Street Angels have been walking the streets, parks, and beaches in our community, providing homeless youth with meals, water, hygiene kits, socks, sleeping bags, backpacks, and referrals to community resources.
+The goal of Urban Street Angels is to help homeless youth establish a foothold that gets them off the streets.
+We’ve learned that disrupting the pathway to chronic homelessness with innovative, sustainable solutions is the key.

 In 2015, we launched 8 West as a job training program paired with the Urban Street Angels’ supportive housing program.
 Based on our evidence-based practice, featuring a harm reduction model with trauma-informed care, 8 West provides transitional employment opportunities in our social enterprise startup.
 Above all else, 8 West provides the critical solutions our community needs to help end youth homelessness with a #HandUp.